Permafrost/TundraTN/SERVICES.md

     reference that defines the [XML] format.
   * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format.
   Defaults to serializing `$content` as [XML], if neither `$content.type` nor `$schema` are specified.
 * `$strict?` is an optional boolean, which if `true` will abort routing/ processing rule execution of the document if any errors (such as validation errors) are encountered prior to processing, and result in an exception being thrown.
 Defaults to `true`.
-* `$defer?` is an optional boolean, which if `true` will verify, validate, and persist the document synchronously, but will then defer the document to be processed asynchronously by a dedicated fixed size thread pool, thereby ensuring a constrained use of compute resources for processing rule execution.
-Defaults to `true`.
 * `TN_parms` is an optional set of routing hints for Trading Networks to use when routing `$content`.
 If specified, the following values will overwrite the normal bizdoc recognised values, allowing for sender, receiver,